Don't Wait Until it's Too Late: Discuss Beneficiary Designations

-Few things can split a family down the middle more than disputes over who gets what from a recently deceased family member.
-You can help avoid strife in your family by keeping your will and your beneficiary designations updated and discussing with loved ones how you want your assets distributed.
+Few things can divide a family more than disputes over who gets what.
+Avoid family strife: Keep your will and beneficiary designations updated, discussing with loved ones how you want your assets distributed

 Ensuring Your Property Is Distributed Correctly